 Many customers also appreciate that Lumineux’s strips are all-natural — or as close as it gets.
-All of the ingredients are gentle and safe and work for most people, including people with sensitive teeth.
+All of the ingredients work for most people, including people with sensitive teeth.

 As a bonus, they taste better than most other whitening strips.
 While most taste heavily of peroxide, it’s all coconut and essential oils with Luminex Teeth Whitening Strips.
 Many customers love that they don’t rely on the typical mint to keep things fresh, opting for refreshing lemon peel instead.

 Not every customer was happy with their results, and the most common complaints relate to reduced whitening power and the strip being difficult to remove from the packaging.
 However, these complaints were fairly infrequent.
 Most people who use Lumineux Teeth Whitening Strips seem to be loyal customers.